someniatko/DoctrineRestDriver/README.md

 ## Setup

-First of all download the driver by using composer:
+Add the driver to your project by using composer:

 ```php
 composer require circle/doctrine-rest-driver